HDFGroup/hsds_examples/README.md

 ## Reporting bugs (and general feedback)

+For problems with samples in this repository, create a new issue here: https://github.com/HDFGroup/hsds_examples/issues.

 For h5pyd-related problems, create new issues at http://github.com/HDFGroup/h5pyd/issues.

 For problems with the service itself, or general questions/feedback, please use the hdf list (hdf-forum@lists.hdfgroup.org) or contact the HDF help desk: help@hdfgroup.org

+There is a Slack-based discussion forum for HSDS at hdfobjectstore.slack.com.
+Contact the help desk for an invite.